-The UCA Chart shows a graph for a UCA test while the test is running.
+The Cell 1 Chart and Cell 2 Chart shows a graph of the test while it is running.

-"Elapsed Time" - Time since the test began (HR:MIN:SS)
+"Elapsed Time" - Time since the test began (HR:MIN)

 "Temperature" - Temperature within the test cell. (°F or °C, depending on the settings in the Setup screen)